-Metro™ – The cutting-edge counting camera for groundbreaking imaging, diffraction, and in-situ studies.
-By enabling counting capabilities while operating your transmission electron microscope (TEM) at low accelerating voltages (60 – 200 kV), imaging your most sensitive samples and low-dose studies is now within reach.
+Metro® – The cutting-edge counting camera for groundbreaking imaging, diffraction, and in-situ studies.
+By enabling counting capabilities while operating your transmission electron microscope (TEM) at low accelerating voltages (60 – 200 kV), imaging your most sensitive samples and low-dose studies are now within reach.
 This not only enhances results but allows you to push the research boundaries for 2D materials, batteries, catalysts, nanotubes, polymers, and organic/biological materials.

 - Enables lower dose rates and detection of smaller signals at ≤200 kV on your existing TEM